 - position Wide Receivers Coach

-Columbia native Justin Stepp begins his second season with the Gamecocks.
+Columbia native Justin Stepp begins his third season with the Gamecocks.
 He joined the University of South Carolina football staff as the wide receivers coach on Jan.
 4, 2021.

 In his first season at Carolina, Stepp was instrumental in helping Josh Vann put together his best season as a Gamecock and become a quality SEC receiver.
 Vann led the team with 43 receptions for 679 yards after logging just 47 catches for 377 yards over his first three seasons in Columbia.